UniqueName12345/grep-purpose/README.md

 ---

 > **Note:** This project is in the **pre-prototype** stage.
-A small skeleton exists with an NPC class and simple build system.
+A small Python skeleton exists with an NPC class.
 Contributions to the design discussion are still welcome, even if they're just "make the toilet break randomly."